bnjenner/impaqt/README.md

     -h, --help
           Display the help message.
     -t, --threads INTEGER
-          Number of processes for multithreading.
+          Number of processers for multithreading.
 Default: 1.
     -l, --library-type STRING
           Library type.
 Paired end is not recommended.
 Only used to check proper pairing.
 One of single and paired.
 Default: single.
     -s, --strandedness STRING
           Strandedness of library.
 One of forward and reverse.
 Default: forward.
     -n, --nonunique-alignments